Hannibal Directive: Ayta ash-Shaab (2006)

-Erez Crossing (2009)

-In 2009 Israeli civilian Yakir Ben-Melech was shot dead by Israeli security guards while trying to enter the Gaza Strip from Israel, by jumping the fence at the Erez crossing.
-In the Israeli press the man was described as a mentally disturbed Israeli citizen, who wanted to contact Hamas, so as to secure the release of Israeli captive Gilad Shalit.
-Officially, Ben-Melech was mistakenly identified as a potential terrorist.

-According to a report by Israeli radio the Hannibal procedure was declared and Ben-Melech was shot to death when he refused to stop.
-Chief of Staff of the Southern Command, Brig.-Gen. Zvika Fogel commented: "We can't afford now any soul mate of Gilad Shalit" Apparently, Ben-Melech was killed, not by IDF soldiers, but by members of a private security firm, responsible for security at the Erez gate.

 Gaza (2008–09)

 During the 2008–2009 Gaza war, an unidentified Israeli soldier was shot and injured by a Hamas fighter during a search of a house in one of the neighbourhoods of Gaza.
-The Hannibal directive was declared.
+The Hannibal Directive was declared.
 The wounded soldiers' comrades evacuated the house due to fears that it was booby-trapped.
-According to testimony by soldiers who took part in the incident the house was then shelled to prevent the wounded soldier from being captured alive by Hamas.
-According to the IDF spokesman, however, the soldier was already dead, killed by terrorist gun fire.
+According to testimony by soldiers who took part in the incident, the house was then shelled to prevent the wounded soldier from being captured alive by Hamas.
+According to the IDF spokesman, however, the soldier was already dead, killed by terrorist gunfire.

+Erez crossing (2009)

+In 2009, Israeli civilian Yakir Ben-Melech was shot dead by Israeli security guards while trying to enter the Gaza Strip from Israel, by jumping the fence at the Erez crossing.
+He was a mental patient of Yehuda Abarbanel Mental Health Center, who, according to family members, wanted to contact Hamas, to secure the release of Israeli captive Gilad Shalit.
+According to Shlomo Saban, director of the Erez crossing, several warning shots were fired, after which the man was shot in the leg, an injury that caused extensive loss of blood and eventually led to his death.

+Reportedly, the Hannibal Directive was declared when Ben-Melech tried to jump the fence and he was shot, not by IDF soldiers but by members of a private security firm, responsible for security at the Erez gate.
+Former Chief of Staff of the Southern Command, Brig.-Gen. Zvika Fogel said in an interview with Israeli radio: "We can't afford now any soul mate of Gilad Shalit".